Coding Quests

 data = migrate_v1_to_v2(data)

-This lets you ship updates without breaking players' saves.
-Version 1 saves get migrated up, version 2 saves load directly.
+Now you can ship updates without nuking anyone's progress.
+Version 1 saves get migrated up, version 2 loads directly.
+Twenty minutes of work that spares you the worst kind of negative review.

 Multiple Save Slots